iskandergaba/pyriodicity/README.md

 [![Autocorrelation function of a time series with a weekly seasonality](assets/images/acf.png)](assets/images/acf.png)

-You can see that the autocorrelation coefficient for lag value 168 hours (i.e. one week) is a local maximum (Red square).
-Similarly, autocorrelation coefficient for lag values that are multiples of 168 (i.e. one week).
+You can see that the autocorrelation coefficient for lag value 168 hours (i.e. one week) is a local maximum (red-border square).
+Similarly, autocorrelation coefficient for lag values that are multiples of 168 (gray-border squares).
 We can therefore conclude that this time series has a weekly seasonality period.

+### Notes
+- The first condition is needed because a seasonality period cannot neither be 1 (a trivial case), nor greater than half the length of the target time series (by definition, a seasonality has to manifest itself at least twice in a given time series).
+- The third condition favors eliminating redundant seasonality periods that are multiples of each others.
+The algorithm does allow, however, finding seasonality periods that divide already found seasonality periods.
+- The periods detection uses `argmax` on the ACF to select seasonality period candidates before checking they satisfy the conditions discussed above.
+Therefore, the list of seasonality periods are returned in the descending order of their corresponding ACF coefficients.

 ## References
 - [1] Hyndman, R.J., & Athanasopoulos, G. (2021) Forecasting: principles and practice, 3rd edition, OTexts: Melbourne, Australia.
 [OTexts.com/fpp3](https://otexts.com/fpp3).
 Accessed on 12-25-2023.